Matthew G. Karr, Esq.

 And I knew from personal experience just how important family estate planning is and the consequences of failing to plan.
 Prior to law school, I saw my grandmother decline in health until there was no alternative but nursing home care.
 Since no asset-protection planning had occurred, her assets were eaten away by long-term care costs until there was almost nothing left.
 Even so, because she didn’t do any estate planning, my family still ended up having to deal with the probate court for years after her death, trying to settle disputes over long forgotten assets.

 I wanted to do something different that would be more meaningful both for my clients and personally, so I decided that I would open my own law firm, which I did in 2011.
-I opened this firm with the idea of bringing back the Personal Family Lawyer relationship – where planning is just the beginning of the relationship.
+I opened this firm with the idea of bringing back personal relationships to estate planning law – where planning is just the beginning of the relationship.
 So, here are some of the things we do differently based on my experience with the traditional model of estate planning.

 First of all – nothing we do is billed on an hourly basis.
 Everything we do is billed flat fee, agreed to in advance, so there are no surprises.
 Our clients really like it and we do too.
 It doesn’t feel good to keep track of time in 6 min. increments.